free-audio/clap-info/README.md

 # clap-info: A simple command line CLAP information tool

 This is a CLAP information tool which simply loads a clap and allows you to print a variety of information about the plugin.
-It is primarily useful in debugging and when starting a CLAP, but also is handy for smoke tests, attaching debuggers, and so on.

-We welcome pull requests and improvements.

-Please note we are transitioning the output of this tool to be human readable JSON documents rather than unstructured prints.
-We are some of the way there.
+It prints the information in machine-readable (JSON) format.

+`clap-info` can perform the following

+- Traverse your system finding .clap files, and scanning them for information
+- Load a single CLAP and display the descriptors
+- For a given CLAP and descriptor, create an instance of a plugin and print extension information, including ports, parameters, and more

+We occasionally tag releases with versions and make binary releases available, but the program is designed to be easy to build, and when starting a CLAP development effort, can be a useful tiny host to debug the first stages of CLAP development.

 ## To build